 The P90X program is based on the principle of “muscle confusion”.
 Basically, this principle states that working your muscles from different angles and in new ways, every day/week prevents plateaus in strength and endurance.

 The truth is that the human body is designed to adapt to strain.
 If you perform the same exercises day after day, your body will develop strength for that particular set of movements.
 You won’t have the well-rounded strength that will carry over into all other exercises.
 The exercise will provide limited strength and functionality.

 But that’s the beauty of P90X.
 The workouts change every week or two, so your body never has a chance to adapt to the movements.
 It leads to a much more well-rounded strength and endurance.
 It’s functional training at the core, but with weights and resistance bands to add a measure of difficulty.

 There are 12 workout videos included in the P90X program:

 Muscle Training Videos – You get five videos targeting muscular strength and growth: 1) Chest and Back, 2) Shoulders and Arms, 3) Legs and Back, 4) Chest, Shoulders, and Triceps; and 5) Back and Biceps.
-These workouts hit both your upper and lower body effectively.
+These workouts hit both your upper body and lower body effectively.

 Other Training Videos – The rest of the videos target other aspects of your fitness: